I do mean to sound alarmist here.

 In March, 2017, in Doing Business in China with Deportation or Worse Hanging Over Your Head, I had the following to say:

 China has stepped up its efforts to track down foreign companies (especially U.S. companies) that are operating in China without having a business entity (a WFOE or a Joint Venture) that allows them to legally do so.
-See Donald Trump and Your China Business: Double Down, Ditch It or Die and Donald Trump and Your China Business: Double Down, Ditch It or Die, Part 2.
+See American Companies in China Without a WFOE and the Impacts of Donald Trump and US Tariffs and Why Hong KOng is Not the Answer.

 Anyway, since we started hitting this issue hard here on the blog, we have gotten an even greater stream of emails from people who have been “caught” by the Chinese government and from people who want to know what exactly they need to do to get legal.
 But the most interesting emails come from those who either fully or partially refuse to believe what has been happening in China and how at risk they are.
 About half of the emails sent to our China lawyers evidence at least some aspect of this and about half of those mention forming a company in Hong Kong as an option for solving all problems.